artefactual/atom-docs/admin-manual/installation/linux/ubuntu-xenial.rst

    php_admin_value[html_errors] = off
    php_admin_value[session.use_only_cookies] = 0

-   # APC, which is still used in PHP 5.5 for userland memory cache unless you
-   # are switching to something like sfMemcacheCache
+   ; APC
    php_admin_value[apc.enabled] = 1
    php_admin_value[apc.shm_size] = 64M
    php_admin_value[apc.num_files_hint] = 5000
    php_admin_value[apc.stat] = 0

-   # Zend OPcache
+   ; Zend OPcache
-   # Only in Ubuntu 14.04 (PHP 5.5).
-   # Don't use this in Ubuntu 12.04, it won't work.
    php_admin_value[opcache.enable] = 1
-   php_admin_value[opcache.enable_cli] = 0
    php_admin_value[opcache.memory_consumption] = 192
    php_admin_value[opcache.interned_strings_buffer] = 16
    php_admin_value[opcache.max_accelerated_files] = 4000
    php_admin_value[opcache.validate_timestamps] = 0
    php_admin_value[opcache.fast_shutdown] = 1

-   # This is a good place to define some environment variables, e.g. use
-   # ATOM_DEBUG_IP to define a list of IP addresses with full access to the
-   # debug frontend or ATOM_READ_ONLY if you want AtoM to prevent
+   ; This is a good place to define some environment variables, e.g. use ; ATOM_DEBUG_IP to define a list of IP addresses with full access to the ; debug frontend or ATOM_READ_ONLY if you want AtoM to prevent ; authenticated users env[ATOM_DEBUG_IP] = "10.10.10.10,127.0.0.1" env[ATOM_READ_ONLY] = "off"
-   # authenticated users
-   env[ATOM_DEBUG_IP] = "10.10.10.10,127.0.0.1"
-   env[ATOM_READ_ONLY] = "off"

-Note that the section "Zend OPcache" won't work in Ubuntu 12.04.
-Comment it out or remove it unless you are using Ubuntu 14.04.

-The process manager has to be restarted:
+The process manager has to be enabled and restarted:

 .. code-block:: bash

-   sudo service php5-fpm restart
+   sudo systemctl enable php7.0-fpm sudo systemctl start php7.0-fpm

 If the service fails to start, make sure that the configuration file has been has been pasted properly.
 You can also check the syntax by running:

 .. code-block:: bash

-   sudo php5-fpm --test
+   sudo php-fpm7.0 --test

 If you are not planning to use the default PHP pool (``www``), feel free to remove it:

 .. code-block:: bash

-   sudo rm /etc/php5/fpm/pool.d/www.conf
+   sudo rm /etc/php/7.0/fpm/pool.d/www.conf
-   sudo service php5-fpm restart
+   sudo systemctl restart php7.0-fpm

-.. _linux-other-packages:
+.. _linux-ubuntu-xenial-other-packages:

 Gearman job server
 ------------------